La-Silla-Vacia/lsv-interactive/README.md

 ### How it works

-Run `./bin/generate.js my_test_app ./apps` and you'll see that it creates a folder called `my_test_app` in the `apps` directory (which it will also create if such a directory doesn't exist).
+Run `time-interactive my_test_app ./apps` and you'll see that it creates a folder called `my_test_app` in the `apps` directory (which it will also create if such a directory doesn't exist).
 That new folder includes a `debug.js` that looks like this:

 	(function($) {
 		var time = require('time-interactive');